ecumene/ecumene/posts/trainstop.md

 hired is because of their contribution graph.
 I think it could be a good indicator of grit.
-For example if someone has a consistent graph with little spikes here and there, they're more likely to stand out because of their habbits.
+For example if someone has a consistent graph with little spikes here and there, they're more likely to stand out because of their habits.
 There are many other factors hiring managers look for like followers, location, language, and repository stats but if you're looking for something to add on top of all of that a nice green chart is good to have.